|On This Page|

 Judicial Polls — The legal profession’s Rules of Professional Conduct admonish lawyers to use their unique qualifications and to assume their special responsibility to aid in the selection of the most worthy judges for our court system.
 In fulfilling that duty, The Florida Bar administers a merit retention preference poll for state appellate court judges when incumbents periodically stand for retention votes on a statewide or district basis.
 The results of the survey are welcomed by our state news media and shared with all Florida voters.

-An evaluation program for appellate and trial court judges has been adopted for statewide use.
+A judicial feedback program for appellate and trial court judges has been adopted for statewide use.
 It provides judges confidential written feedback from the attorneys who appear before them.
-Local bar associations may also independently administer their own polls or they may use the Bar’s Model Judicial Poll, which has recently been updated.
-Contact the Public Information Office at (850) 561-5834 for more details or visit www.floridabar.org/judicialfeedback.
+Local bar associations may also independently administer their own polls.
+Contact the Public Information Office at (850) 561-5670 for more details or visit www.floridabar.org/judicialfeedback.

 Voluntary Bar Liaison — Florida Bar members are encouraged to become active in their local and voluntary bar associations.
 The voluntary bar liaison program of The Florida Bar maintains officer listings of more than 200 Florida voluntary bar associations.